Microsoft Dataverse: The Foundation for Enterprise-Grade Power Platform Solutions

 - Dataverse uses standard and custom tables, so you can start with Microsoft-provided schemas or design your own data structures.

-- Relationships support cascading behaviors, allowing configurable actions like deleting, reassigning, or unlinking related records
+- Relationships support cascading behaviours, allowing configurable actions like deleting, reassigning, or unlinking related records.

 - Data is stored in Microsoft Azure, inheriting enterprise-grade security, compliance, and reliability.